 Daemen offers developmental support for students who lack the necessary preparation for college-level work in English and mathematics.
 Courses are available in pre-algebra, basic algebra, reading, grammar, and rhetoric.
 If developmental work is required, a student must enroll immediately in the appropriate course sequence and remain enrolled until satisfactory completion.
-In cases where this requirement would result in a first semester first-year student’s inability to maintain satisfactory academic progress for eligibility for student aid, the student is permitted to modify the scheduling of developmental coursework under the direction of his or her advisor and subject to the approval of the Associate Dean of the College.
+In cases where this requirement would result in a first semester first-year student’s inability to maintain satisfactory academic progress for eligibility for student aid, the student is permitted to modify the scheduling of developmental coursework under the direction of his or her advisor and subject to the approval by Academic Affairs.

 The Student Health Form is mailed to accepted students and must be completed by the applicant and a physician.
 The Health Form should be returned to the Health Services Office immediately since registration cannot be completed until this is done.
 All students taking four or more credits, whether full-time or part-time, must file the Daemen University Health Services Form prior to registering for classes.
 Failure to return the Health Form will result in delay in completing registration.
 If applicable, the student must also meet any health-related requirements specific to his/her academic program.
 Compliance with all New York State regulations regarding immunization is required.
 The health form details what is required as well as what is acceptable proof of immunity.